-Fake ice is a staple in many beverage photographers’ kits and in this post we go through why you might want to use fake ice in your drinks photography as well as some of the options you have.
+Fake ice is a staple in many beverage photographers’ kits and in this post I go through why you might want to use fake ice in your drinks photography as well as some of the options you have.

 Why Should You Use Fake Ice In Drinks Photography?